simplisticated/awesome-libs-ios/README.md

 - If you **need help with implementing feature**, use [Stack Overflow](https://stackoverflow.com/questions/tagged/awesome) and tag `awesome`.
 - If you'd like to **discuss a feature request**, open an issue here on GitHub.
 - If you **found a bug**, open an issue here on GitHub and follow the guide.
 The more detail the better!
+- If you want **your library to be listed** in Awesome Libs app, upload demo to [Appetize.io](https://appetize.io), then open an issue here with GitHub link and Appetize public key.

 ## Contributions ⛏